Winter Storm Operations - 4f

 Write Up:

-Knowing how long it takes to clear roads after a winter storm can help the department better analyze the costs associated with that work.
+Knowing the time it takes to clear roads after a winter storm can help the department better analyze the costs associated with that work.
 MoDOT’s response to winter events provides good customer service for the traveling public while keeping costs as low as possible.
 These efforts result in reduced traffic delays due to winter events and, more importantly, safer travel during these events.
-In recent years, MoDOT has been more aggressive in messaging motorists to travel only if required during winter events.
+In recent years, MoDOT has been more aggressive in messaging the public during winter events urging them to travel only if necessary.
 This messaging is in the form of social media posts and media releases.
 The last two seasons have been especially challenging due to MoDOT’s maintenance function being understaffed by several hundred employees.
-For the 2022-2023 season MoDOT’s maintenance function was understaffed by nearly 1,000 employees, several hundred more than the previous season.
+For the 2023-2024 season, staffing levels increased incrementally but remained below levels needed to keep all plow trucks moving for consecutive 12-hour shifts.
+This prolonged shortage in operators along with a mild 2022-2023 winter season left MoDOT with less experienced operators and many drivers needing to complete on-the-job training requirements before being able to drive a plow truck on their own.
 This information was communicated to the public along with the anticipation that it will take longer to clear the roads following a winter event.
-Overall, the 2022-2023 winter season was fairly mild in terms of total winter precipitation.
-However, there were a few significant weather events involving frozen precipitation and extremely low temperatures that extended the time to clear the roads after these storms.
-Even though these events were challenging and required shifting and sharing of resources statewide, MoDOT's overall time to meet winter objectives decreased from the previous season.
-For the 2022-2023 winter season MoDOT’s time for meeting objectives for continuous operations routes was 5.9 hours and 7.3 hours for non-continuous routes, representing a 29% and 23% improvement from the previous season, respectively.
+The 2023-2024 winter season saw more inclement weather than the 2022-2023 season but was still below average in terms of total winter precipitation.
+There were a few significant events involving frozen precipitation or extremely low temperatures that extended the time to clear the roads after these storms, but MoDOT’s overall time to meet winter objectives decreased from the previous season.
+Due to significant planning prior to the start of the season and sharing of resources during the season, MoDOT’s time for meeting objectives for the 2023-2024 season decreased to 4.9 hours for continuous operations routes and 6.7 hours for non-continuous routes, representing a 17% and 8% improvement from the previous season, respectively.

 Purpose of the Measure: